stevenchadburrow/AcolyteHandPICd24/README.md

 Programmed using MPLAB IDE X via a PICkit3.

-See my Youtube Video for my Bad Apple demo <a href="https://www.youtube.com/watch?v=rc4UsAqcSHg">here</a>.
+See my Youtube Video for the Bad Apple demo <a href="https://www.youtube.com/watch?v=rc4UsAqcSHg">here</a>.

 *** LED needs to be flipped!!! ***